Aaron98990/ways-of-the-game/fouls.md

 > - a team official, substitute, substituted or sent-off player, play restarts with a direct free kick or penalty kick
 > Law 3.7

-If the ball is near the touch line, you may see a coach/sub accidently enter the field and touch the ball.
+If the ball is near the touch line, you may see a coach/sub accidentally enter the field and touch the ball.
 The restart would be a direct free kick at the position of the touch.
 In the Spirit of the Game section, I recommended not to punish anyone under this Law if the ball is clearly going out.